NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: Introduction

 \section{Introduction}

-The behavior of the equation of state (EoS) for dense matter plays a crucial role in determining the structural properties of neutron stars (NSs) and understanding the density dependence of nuclear symmetry energy\cite{Tsang2020,Patra2023}.
+The behavior of the equation of state (EoS) for dense baryonic matter plays a crucial role in determining the structural properties of neutron stars (NSs) and understanding the density dependence of nuclear symmetry energy\cite{Tsang2020,Patra2023}.
 The nuclear EoSs are generally parameterized using empirical values for the binding energy per nucleon, the incompressibility coefficient for symmetric nuclear matter, and the symmetry energy coefficient along with its slope at the saturation density ($\rho_0 \simeq 0.16$ fm$^{-3}$).
-Usually, the impact of nuclear matter parameters (NMPs) on NS properties is examined by varying them independently within ranges determined by calibration of different mean-field models using experimental finite nuclei (FN) data.
+Usually, the impact of nuclear matter parameters (NMPs) on NS properties is examined by varying them independently within ranges determined by calibration of different mean-field models using experimental data on finite nuclei (FN).
 This calibration relies on measurements of binding energies\cite{Wang_2021}, charge radii\cite{angeli2013table}, isoscalar giant monopole resonances (ISGMR)\cite{Dutra2012} and other FN properties for different nuclei.
-Moreover, FN constraints are implicitly included in the analysis by imposing limits on symmetry energy and symmetry pressure, as well as pressure of symmetric nuclear matter \cite{tsang2023determination}.
+Often, FN constraints are implicitly included in the analysis by imposing limits on symmetry energy and symmetry pressure, as well as pressure of symmetric nuclear matter \cite{tsang2023determination}.

 The NS properties, such as mass, radius, and tidal deformability, have been inferred through pulsar observations \cite{fonseca2021refined,reardon2024neutron}, NICER\cite{riley2019nicer,riley2021nicer,miller2019psr,miller2021radius} and LIGO-VIRGO-KAGRA \cite{abbott2018gw170817rad} collaborations.
 These structural properties provide valuable insights into the internal composition of NSs and consequently on the behavior of highly asymmetric nuclear matter at high densities (2-8$\rho_0$).
-Heavy-ion collisions (HIC) data \cite{Tsang2009, Morfouace2019, Estee2021,tsang2023determination} constrain the behavior of nuclear matter at densities 0.15-2$\rho_0$, by setting limits on nuclear symmetry energy and nuclear saturation properties.
-FN properties, such as binding energy \cite{Wang_2021}, charge radius\cite{angeli2013table}, and giant resonances\cite{Dutra2012}, measured in nuclear physics experiments, are also crucial in understanding the properties of dense nuclear matter.
+Heavy-ion collisions (HIC) data, incorporated through the values of nuclear symmetry energy and nuclear saturation properties\cite{Tsang2009, Morfouace2019, Estee2021,tsang2023determination} constrain the behavior of nuclear matter at densities 0.15-2$\rho_0$.
+The FN properties, such as binding energy \cite{Wang_2021}, charge radius\cite{angeli2013table}, and giant resonances\cite{Dutra2012}, measured in nuclear physics experiments, are also crucial in understanding the properties of dense nuclear matter.